caHarkness/many-llama/README.md

 * This application was written for and tested in a Debian 12 virtual machine with an NVIDIA RTX 4090, the CUDA SDK version 12.3.1, and Python 3.11.2

-* Steps 1-5 and 7 were tested on Windows 11 and no NVIDIA support
+* Steps 1-5 and 7 were tested on Windows 11 with no NVIDIA support

 ---